ramihii/Atomatic/README.md

 [Compiling Atomatic](#compiling-atomatic) - For those that want the latest unreleased features.

 [Contributing](#contributing) - For those that want to help out.

+[Depending on Atomatic](#depending-on-atomatic) - For those that want to use Atomatic as dependency.

 [FAQ](https://github.com/anttikivi/Atomatic/wiki/Frequently-Asked-Questions) - For those that have questions.